-Before beginning the application process, it is wise to conduct some research regarding the application process and what you will be required to do to complete it.
-Some application procedures can be lengthy and involved, it’s best to look into what is needed in terms of documents, records, and qualifications beforehand.
+Before beginning the application process, it is wise to conduct research regarding the application process and what you will be required to do to complete it.
+Some application procedures can be lengthy and involved.
+It’s best to look into what is needed in terms of documents, records, and qualifications beforehand.

-If multiple teaching opportunities require a shared resource, such as a college transcript or the results of an exam in your content area.
+Suppose multiple teaching opportunities require a shared resource, such as a college transcript or exam results in your content area.
 Request multiple copies of this resource to easily attach it to applications when it’s time to apply.

 Some hiring organizations prefer to enlist professionals who have already worked overseas.
 That being said, there are plenty of opportunities for new teachers or those who have not lived abroad before.
 Research postings that align closely with your level of experience to maximize your chances for success when you apply.

-Culture shock and feelings of homesickness, are two other aspects of the overseas experience that many international educators need to take into account.
-As you are researching the countries and regions where you’d like to target your search, make sure to develop a thorough understanding of the places where you are interested in teaching.
+Culture shock and feelings of homesickness are two other aspects of the overseas experience that many international educators need to consider.
+As you are researching the countries and regions where you’d like to target your search, make sure to develop a thorough understanding of the places you are interested in teaching.

-Read both the positive and negative of the country to ensure you will be comfortable adjusting to a new culture and lifestyle.
-Within a country, focus in on specific areas that interest you, this will help to narrow down your job search and ensure you will like the area you decide upon.
+Read both the country’s positive and negative to ensure you will be comfortable adjusting to a new culture and lifestyle.
+Within a country, focus on specific areas that interest you.
+This will help narrow down your job search and ensure you will like the area you decide upon.

-Prior to sending your resume and other documents research the proper format for your job search documents according to the accepted standards in the country.
-Requirements for resumes definitely differ from country to country, as does overall style and formatting.
+Before sending your resume and other documents, research the proper format for your job search documents according to the country’s accepted standards.
+Requirements for resumes definitely differ from country to country, as do overall style and formatting.
 Get your documents noticed by the hiring committee by taking time to find out what they’re looking for in a new teacher.